madjugglers/pattern-book/01_maj_pattern_book.md

 first feeds the line in sequence, and then returns in reverse order.
 Windshield wiper and carriage return are the same with two feedees, but differ for three or more feedees.
 * **wuss**.
 The amount of gentleness, tenderness and love added to a juggling throw.
   Compare to mayonnaise.
-The quality of passes you would make to your favorite grandmother.
-As in, please add some wuss to your middle passes.
-You're hurting my catching hand!
+Also, the quality of passes you would make to your favorite grandmother.
+As in, "Please add some wuss to your middle passes.
+You're hurting my catching hand!"
 * **You herniated my ZOC.** Said if a pass forced extension and excessive effort in the catching.
 * **ZOC**.
   Zone of Catchability.
 The area around a passer where they can catch